caetano-dev/stonks/README.md

-# stonks
+# Stonks
-Brazilian Discord bot that helps with money exchange
+Brazilian Discord bot that helps with money exchange.